-Scheduling appointments, greeting patients and verifying insurance information are a few of the many duties typically performed by medical receptionists.
-Although postsecondary education isn't strictly necessary for aspiring receptionists, completing a medical receptionist certificate program could help individuals learn the proper techniques for this profession.
-Students learn about administrative duties as they relate to working in a hospital, clinic or physician's office.
+Although post-secondary education is not strictly necessary for aspiring receptionists, a certificate program trains students to schedule appointments, greet patients, and verify insurance information.
 They learn to provide customer service to patients and visitors, while also interacting with doctors and other clinical and hospital staff.

 - Medical office procedures